Author: Ron Graham

 God is anxious to cheer and reassure us that we cannot lose our inheritance in heaven by force.
 If we were to lose it, that would be because of our own wilful stupidity.
 God has given the Holy Spirit to us as a pledge or guarantee.

-The gift of the Spirit is not just a passive indwelling however.
+The gift of the Spirit is not just a passive indwelling.
 The Spirit is active within us as we shall see.
 He protects and promotes our heavenly citizenship and helps us on our journey.
-The next two sections of our lesson talk about this activity of the Holy Spirit.
+The remaining sections of our lesson talk about this activity of the Holy Spirit.

 Strengthened with Power